alexjlockwood/AndroidDesignPatterns/_posts/2018-01-24-experimenting-with-nested-scrolling.md

     </p>
 </div>

-The question you're probably asking yourself is what should happen if the user scrolls the `RV`?

-Without nested scrolling, the `RV` will immediately consume the scroll event before the `NSV` ever gets a chance to see it, resulting in the undesirable behavior we saw in **Figure 2**.
-What we _really_ want is for the two views to scroll together as a single unit.
-For example:<sup><a href="#footnote1" id="ref1">1</a></sup>
+Let's say the user attempts to scroll the `RV` above.
+Without nested scrolling, the `RV` will immediately consume the scroll event, resulting in the undesirable behavior we saw in **Figure 2**.
+What we _really_ want is to create the illusion that the two views are scrolling together as a single unit.
+More specifically:<sup><a href="#footnote1" id="ref1">1</a></sup>

-* Scrolling the `RV` up should cause the `NSV` to scroll up when the `RV` is at the top of its content.
+* If the `RV` is at the top of its content, scrolling the `RV` up should cause the `NSV` to scroll up.
-* Scrolling the `RV` down should cause the `NSV` to scroll down when the `NSV` is *not* at the bottom of its content.
+* If the `NSV` is *not* at the bottom of its content, scrolling the `RV` down should cause the `NSV` to scroll down.

-To achieve this, the nested scrolling APIs provide a way for the parent and child views to communicate with each other throughout the duration of the scroll, so that they can properly determine who should consume each scroll event.
-For example, consider the sequence of events that takes place when the user drags their finger on top of the `RV`:
+As you might expect, the nested scrolling APIs provide a way for the `NSV` and `RV` to communicate with each other throughout the duration of the scroll, so that each view can confidently determine who should consume each scroll event.
+This becomes clear when you consider the sequence of events that takes place when the user drags their finger on top of the `RV`:

 1. The `RV`'s `onTouchEvent(ACTION_MOVE)` method is called.
 2. The `RV` calls its own `dispatchNestedPreScroll()` method, which notifies the `NSV` that it is about to consume a portion of the scroll.